rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="enough_for_everyone"></a>
 ### [Is there enough for everyone?](#enough_for_everyone)

-It's important to reject right-wing ideogies which claim there would not be enough for everyone and thus people should be excluded and only a selected elite should get the available resources.
+It's important to reject right-wing ideologies which claim there would not be enough for everyone and thus people should be excluded and only a selected elite should get the available resources.
 In times of climate crisis it can be come more difficult to produce enough for everyone living on earth today.
 But we can do it.
 It is in our hands to produce and distribute in a way that there is enough for everyone.
 Everyone can have a [good life](#good_life).